home | what's new | other sitescontact | about

 The real thing, the real love, however, when it blossoms, is 100x, 1000x, more intense and pleasurable than what the mammals ever thought about.

-The beasts-of-the-field ilk will remain unpersuaded.
+The beasts-of-the-field ilk remain unpersuaded.
 With them, it's all "slam, bam, thank you ma'am," or they're not interested.

 a new kind of crazy love